SAMMISolutions/docs/doc_posts/_getting-started/community.md

 If you need support for SAMMI, you have several options available:
 1. Read this documentation.
 Use the search bar to find topics relevant to your question.
 2. Join the official [SAMMI Discord server](https://discord.sammi.solutions).
 Our knowledgeable members are ready to assist you!
-3. Become a member of our [subreddit](http://reddit.com/r/SAMMI).
-It's a new community, and we'd appreciate your help in growing it!

 {:class='mt-2 anchor-header'}
 ### Ways to Contribute